Kumar-amit14jan/Quiz-Management-System/PLAN.md

 - Responsive design
 - Cleanup of unused code
 - want to add back button also when admin is on creating quiz page

+-- now added the authentication for creating the quiz only admin can create quiz only.

 This 5-phase architecture ensures clarity, maintainability, and quick execution within the assignment timeline.